It’s back! Sunday 27 May to Sunday 3 June 2018

 11am: Promenade with the Bard – walk and be inspired by your favourite scenes from Shakespeare, performed along green spaces and riverside paths to York’s new Shakespeare village, from local actors, Thomas Frere, Richard Kay and Victoria Brazier.

 2pm: Promenade with the Bard (repeat)

 Tuesday 29 May

 6:30pm: Tales of car-lite living evening, a mingle over free, delicious light bites, at Angel on the Green in partnership with One Planet York

 10.30am: Tree Routes Walk and Sculpture Workshop delivered by local artist, Julia Davis-Nosko, in partnership with York Explore Library at Acomb

 Thursday 31 May

-6pm: Social Ride to Naburn Station with BBQ and music in partnership with Cycle Heaven, Angel on the Green and York Greenways
+6pm: Social Ride to Naburn Station, for a BBQ to live music, in partnership with York Greenways

 Friday 1 June

 6.00am Dawn Chorus Walk along Foss Island’s Path, guided by local bird expert, Andy Chapman, from Sustrans